cozy/cozy-docs/src/documents/host/install.html.md

 ```

 Finally, set up your main server as a reverse proxy for the cozy container.
 For
-nginx I used this template:
+nginx we used this template:

 ```bash
 server {